 You do not have to submit a separate application for our Excellence Scholarships - you will be automatically considered when your course application is reviewed.

-Economics at Leeds encourages curiosity and critical thinking and our graduates are in great demand owing to their unique range of skills and awareness of different perspectives.
+From day one, we encourage you to think beyond your time at Leeds and reflect on a meaningful career.
+Economics at Leeds encourages curiosity and critical thinking, and our graduates are in great demand owing to their unique range of skills and awareness of different perspectives.

-As a graduate of our MSc Economics, you will possess essential research and analytical skills, as well as the ability to communicate and problem solve effectively, equipping you for a successful career in a wide range of sectors.
+As a graduate of our MSc Economics, you’ll possess essential research and analytical skills, as well as the ability to communicate and problem solve, equipping you for a successful career in a wide range of sectors.